 Stakeholders participating in Industry Testing or User Testing should complete the registration process and be aware of these guidelines set out in this approach document.

-Industry testing will test that changes to the new UK Link systems work successfully.
+Industry testing will give Users the opportunity to test that changes to systems and processes have been implemented successfully.

 1.2 Summary

-The Modifications Process, as defined in the UNC, facilitates the proposal, assessment and implementation of changes to the UNC.
+The Modification Process, as defined in the UNC, facilitates the proposal, assessment and implementation of changes to the UNC.
 Such changes to the UNC must be reflected in the service agreements and computer systems that support the day to day operational aspects of the UNC requirements.
 Similarly changes to processes may give rise to changes to computer systems.
 The nature of some changes can be expected to impact the interactions between the central computer systems and those of participant companies.
 The UK Link System is defined in the UK Link Manual.
 Any changes to the specification of the System must be notified via a UK Link Modification.
 These processes are specified in Section U of the UNC.
 This document details the test service, that is similar in nature to the Transporter Agency production systems, which can be made available to increase the level of assurance, to individual companies, and to the industry as a whole.

-The Participant test service is expected to be utilised by Users so that they may get assurance that:
+The test service is expected to be utilised by Users so that they may get assurance that:

-any changes to the UK Link System will successfully integrate with their systems or processes (i.e. Industry Testing), or that
+any changes to the UK Link System as a result of a UK Link Modification or Release will successfully integrate with their systems or processes (i.e. Industry Testing), or that

 any changes that they have undertaken to their systems or processes will successfully interact with the UK Link System (i.e. User Testing).

-The parties that may interact with such a testing environment are UNC parties or their Agents.

-Dependant upon the need of the User the test service may operate with the same version of the application software that is on the production UK Link System or a version of the application code as specified – e.g. to test a UK Link Release.
+The parties that may interact with such a testing environment are UNC parties or their permitted Agents.
+Dependent upon the need of the User the test service may operate with the same version of the application software that is on the production UK Link System or a version of the application code as specified – e.g. to test a UK Link Release.

 The data available is intended to include live data from the UK Link System and some manufactured data in order that Change of Shipper events may be tested.
 Data principles are set out below.